mrpejker/cardano-e2e-example/tutorial/server_side/on_chain.rst

 A more interesting validation is required for resolving an escrow.
-We check that the signer is the receiver, and the corresonding payment is paid to the sender.
+We check that the signer is the receiver, and the corresonding payment goes to the sender.

 .. code:: haskell